rynaardb/hackintosh-strix-z490i/README.md

 - [x] Apple Watch unlock
 - [x] Apple Magic Keyboard & Mouse

-The bottom side m.2 slot for SSD on the motherboard is occupied and the bottom SSD heat sink must be abandoned.
+The bottom m.2 slot for the SSD on the motherboard is occupied with the BCM94360NG and the heat sink needs to be removed.

 Bluetooth does not work by default.
 It uses the onboard 9-pin USB2.0 port (HS11) to power the Bluetooth module.
-USB Port mapping is required to fix this (see "USB Ports" section).
+USB Port mapping is required to fix this (see the "USB" section).

 <img src="assets/wifi-bt.png" width="500" alt="wifi-bt"/>

-> The onboard wireless network card Intel AX201NGW uses m.2 E-Key slot and CNVi protocol.
-I tried to replace it with an m.2 A-Key BCM94352Z card, the slot is compatible but it didn't work even in windows, thanks to the CNVi thing 😓.
-So don't try to replace the onboard card.
+> The onboard wireless network card (Intel AX201NGW) uses the m.2 E-Key slot and CNVi protocol.
+Replacing the card with the BCM94360NG does not work due to the CNVi protocol, so don't even bother trying.

 ### USB